jessej3000/GoRoutine_Cancelling/README.md

-# Travel Audience code challenge answer
-# By: Jesse Junsay
+#  Go routine cancelling with context

 # NOTE:
-The testserver.go needs to be running before the code can be tested.
+The test servers or your api servers needs to be running before the code can be tested.

 # To run my code
 1. Download or clone my code "git clone https://github.com/jessej3000/travel_a_answer.git"